 - Minimum chassis flex

 - Simple in construction

 - Easy to construct and work on

-The answer is simple, use a 40 foot (12m) long high grade steel pipe with a 36 inch (914mm) outside diameter.
+The answer is simple, use a 40 ft (12m) long high grade steel pipe with a 36 inch (914mm) outside diameter.
 This pipe is 10mm thick and was rolled from a flat sheet and seam welded.
 The pipe actually weighs a massive 2.5 tonnes and this weight also serves another purpose and it is not what you might think (covered later in this section).

 Sometimes man does not always have the answers to complex problems and looking to nature can often supply the answer.
-Some of the toughest and strongest creatures on the planet are insects and Aussie Invader has borrowed its construction from their example, having it’s skeleton (chassis/mainframe) on the outside, unlike most race cars that have theirs on the inside, covered with a thin protective skin.
+Some of the toughest and strongest creatures on the planet are insects and Aussie Invader 5R has borrowed its construction from their example, having it’s skeleton (chassis/mainframe) on the outside, unlike most race cars that have theirs on the inside, covered with a thin protective skin.

 This reversal gives Aussie Invader 5R a very strong and rigid structure that protects all the rocket pressure vessels, fuel and oxidiser tanks as well as the driver.